ooyala/barkeep/README.markdown

 ## <a name="section_3"></a>3 Viewing Repositories

-Once Barkeep is set up for development, look in `config/environment.rb`.
+Once Barkeep is set up for development, look in `environment.rb`.
 By default, Barkeep will look in `~/barkeep_repos/`, though you can change the `REPOS_ROOT` variable to adjust it.

 Create the directory and use normal `git clone` to add repositories.
 Now Barkeep can see them!